 7 Great Foods for Healthy Teeth:

 1. Pineapples – One of the best teeth-cleaners is the pineapple.
-Pineapples actually help to whiten your teeth.
+Pineapples actually help to whiten your teeth, Google The Benefits of Pineapple Juice.
 They contain an enzyme that works as a natural stain remover for your teeth.
 That enzyme also helps to remove plaque.